 Check out our article on the best sites like Flickr to learn about these sites and more!

 And that’s our introduction to Flickr.
-Consider reading the rest of our Flickr course to learn how to do all of the basics, like signing up for a Flickr account, uploading photos to Flickr, and how to organize your photos into albums and collections.
+Consider reading the rest of our Flickr course to learn how to do all of the basics, like signing up for an account, uploading photos, and how to organize your photos into albums and collections.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!